deleugpn/blog/content/blog/my-first-contact-with-esm-and-cjs/index.md

 One very important information: it works on the browser.
 If I open my form, HighlightJS is working perfectly as intended.
 No error, no weird behaviors, nothing.
-So I started a question on trying to figure out what are the differences between opening the browser and running the test.
+So I started to dig into what are the differences between opening the browser and running the test.

 I stumbled upon this link: https://stackoverflow.com/questions/72587750/referenceerror-vue-is-not-defined-vuejs3-jest-testing-library-vue-and-jest.
 The issue quite match what I was facing, but the solution involved some